Flat limit of massless scalar scattering in $\mathrm{AdS}_2$: Comment on factorization of the -matrix from the flat limit

 Here, in eq.\eqref{pair}, we denote $\prod_{i=1}^{2}\delta(p^{\prime}_i-p_i)$ which comes in the $2 \to 2$ $\mathcal{S}$-matrix.
 As in \S \ref{contact}, for $2 \to 2$ scattering, the $\mathcal{S}$-matrix is

 Noting, $p_3=p^{\prime}_1, \text{and}~p_4=p^{\prime}_2$.
 Now, we show that these delta functions appearing in eq.\eqref{pair} corresponding to equality of each pair of incoming and outgoing momenta naturally arise in the flat limit considering contact interaction $\phi^{2n}$.
 Although the factorization of the $\mathcal{S}$-matrix is non-perturbative statement, we show the factorization by only considering contact interaction i.e., to leading order in coupling (at tree level).
-At tree level, the contact interactions form the building blocks of the non-perturbative $\mathcal{S}$-matrix for the integrable models e.g., Sinh-Gordon model .
-Thus, we expect the factorization of the $\mathcal{S}$-matrix hold at tree level.
+At tree level, the contact interactions form the building blocks of the non-perturbative $\mathcal{S}$-matrix for the integrable models e.g., Sinh-Gordon model.
+The Lagrangian for the Sinh-Gordon model is as follows